How to enroll in Biology research for credit

-The Biology Department will register you for your research classes – BIOL 295, BIOL 395, BIOL 495, BIOL 395H, BIOL 691H – with the exception of BIOL 211.
-First, find a Biology faculty member who will be willing to mentor you in your research.
+The Biology Department will register you for your research classes – BIOL 295, BIOL 395, BIOL 495, BIOL 395H, and BIOL 692H.
+First, find a full-time Biology faculty member who will be willing to mentor you in your research.
 Don’t wait until the start of the semester to find someone to work with.
-The Dean’s Office now requires that you submit your application/transcript when you preregister for classes prior to the start of the semester that you plan to do research.
+The Dean’s Office now requires that you submit your application/transcript by the first day of classes.
 If you choose to work with someone outside the Biology Department, you will need to find a full-time Biology faculty member to sponsor you.
-Then, pick up a research application from our Biology Undergraduate Registrar, Summer Montgomery in 213 Coker Hall.
-You will see two application forms – one for the Biology department and a Learning Contract that is required by the university.
-For BIOL 395/395H/495, you will need to bring in a copy of your internal transcript pulled from Connect Carolina along with your application.
-For BIOL 691H, no transcript is needed – your grades from the current semester will be checked to see if you are eligible to do honors research.
-All applications are due by the first day of classes.
-Once your application has been approved, Summer will enroll you in the proper research section.
+Then, apply online through this link- https://forms.gle/eg7G3fUWfrzTCdya6

 Identify a faculty mentor

 To identify a potential faculty mentor we suggest talking to professors from whom you have taken classes and scanning individual faculty web pages to identify a research program in an area of particular interest to you.
-(See these listings of faculty on the Research Areas page.)
-Ideally, you will identify several possible mentors.
-Contact the individual faculty member(s) in person, by phone, or by e-mail to set up an appointment to talk about the possibility of undertaking an undergraduate research project in their laboratories.
-(Contact professor email tips) Professors are generally more than willing to talk with students about their research programs.
+(See these listings of faculty on the Research Areas page) Ideally, you will identify several possible mentors.
+Contact the individual faculty member(s) in person, by phone, or by email to set up an appointment to talk about the possibility of undertaking an undergraduate research project in their laboratories.
+Professors are generally more than willing to talk with students about their research programs.
 However, students should recognize that not all faculty have the space, time, or resources to mentor every interested undergraduate, and some faculty may not able to consider you for a position in their laboratories.
 Therefore, it is advisable to consider multiple faculty members.
 Perseverance in finding a mentor will almost always be rewarded.
 We suggest that you start looking for a mentor one semester before you would like to begin a research project.